skelleyboy/skelleyboy.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Info about how this site was built
+title: How this site was built

 ---
 This is a free static blog created and hosted with github.